Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies

-The sequence of lengths $\mathbf{P}$ records the number of consecutive "separating" loops for each edge.
+The sequence of lengths $\mathbf{P}$ records the number of consecutive ``separating'' loops $P(\mathsf{e})$ for each edge $\mathsf{e}$.
+We call every $P(\mathsf{e})$ the \emph{depth} of the corresponding edge $\mathsf{e}$ in the nesting graph or of the corresponding arm in the original map.
 By construction, given the total genus $\mathsf{g}$ and a finite set of marked elements, one can only obtain finitely many inequivalent nesting graphs. $\star$ is the assignment of the marked elements of $M$ to the vertices of $\Gamma$.
-It has the property that the valency of vertices $\mathsf{v}$ with no boundaries must satisfy:
+The valency $d(\mathsf{v})$ of vertices $\mathsf{v}$ of the nesting graph $\Gamma$ with no marked elements must satisfy: